derekbeaton/OuRS/README.md

 Set up
 ======

 Prior to running the examples, we require several packages to be loaded.
-Some packages---such as `OuRS` and `GSVD`---are used here, but other packages such as `golubEsets`, and `cellWise` have data that we use in these examples.
+The analyses are all performed in `OuRS`, which depends on `GSVD`.
+We also require `golubEsets` and `cellWise` to access data, and `robustbase` for the `tolEllipsePlot()` function.

 Examples
 ========